 12. Surround Yourself With A Supportive Community

 It would be great if every one of us were self-motivated every single day ... but, that just isn’t the case all the time.

 Sometimes we need a push or positive reinforcement from someone else.

-Finding a community or accountability buddy can be a huge advantage for staying on track with your weight loss goal.
+Finding a community or accountability buddy can be a huge advantage for staying on track with your goal to lose body fat.

 Whether that means joining a group fitness class, or simply finding a person at your gym to work out with.

 I would also look for someone close to you, a family member, friend, co-worker ... or really anyone who will hold you to the things you say you are going to do, and could also benefit from it themselves.

 You can also do this by joining a fitness group online.

 That is why we created the 1st Phorm App Community Facebook Group for everyone who has the 1st Phorm App.